Red-Mods/G.R.E-Lab/README.md

 # G.R.E Lab

-**G.R.E Lab (Game Reverse Engineering Laboratory)** is a tool to manipulate and study game engines functionalities & behaviours.
+**G.R.E Lab (Game Reverse Engineering Laboratory)** is a tool to manipulate and study games functionalities & behaviours.

+### What is the purpose of this tool ?
+This tool allow you to experiment with game functionalities.
+But this is not a "trainer" or a "mod menu", it's a tool for developers.

 ### How to contribute ?
-By reversing structs, classes, enums and symbols you can directly contribute to this tool.
+By reversing structs, classes, enums and symbols you can directly contribute to this tool and tests stuff using the ImGUI implementation.

+### What skills do I need to contribute ?
+- Reverse engineering (The knowledge of this softwares is recommended: IDA, Ghidra, x64dbg, ReClass, Cheat Engine)
+- Experience with C++

 ### More Infos
 > [!NOTE]